Public Services Card

 If you have a Public Services Card, you can set up a MyGovID verified account to access a range of public services online.

-Your mobile phone number must be verified by the DSP to set up a MyGovID verified account.
+Your mobile phone number must be verified by the Department of Social Protection (DSP) to set up a MyGovID verified account.

-If you have a Public Services Card and want get your mobile phone number verified by the DSP, you can call: 0818 927 999.
+If you have a Public Services Card and want to get your mobile phone number verified by the DSP, call 0818 837 000.

 Registering for a Public Services Card